Mroik/woop-attack/rules.md

 Basic rules:
 - A game lasts 4 weeks
 - A player can control up to 3 zords
+- A zord has 3 lives
+- Lives of each zord are restored to 3 at the beginning of the week
 - Each player each day gets 5 actions per day
 - Unused actions at the end of the day are lost
 - Each player starts out with 0 points